Trial begins against BP over Texas refinery emissions

 The four suits allege that people were harmed when the refinery released vapors into the atmosphere from its hydrocracking unit during a 40-day period in 2010.
 The city had a population of 45,099 in 2010, according to the U.S. Census.

-Since the first lawsuits were filed in 2010, the British oil company has denied the claims that people were harmed by the emissions, which included 17,000 pounds of benzene, according to notices filed by the refinery with Texas pollution regulators.
+Since the first lawsuits were filed in 2010, the British oil company has denied the claims that people were harmed by the emissions, which included 17,000 pounds of benzene, according to regulatory notices filed by the refinery with Texas pollution regulators in 2010.

-BP said in a statement on Wednesday that: “Neither the community air-monitoring network nor the BP fence-line monitors showed elevated readings during April and May 2010 and we do not believe that any negative health impacts resulted from flaring at BP’s Texas City refinery during this period.”
+BP did not immediately respond to a request for comment on Wednesday.

 The four plaintiffs whose cases began on Wednesday are seeking compensation of $200,000 each from BP.
 All 48,000 plaintiffs in the refinery lawsuits also are seeking a single punitive claim of $10 billion that would be donated to charity.